konohitowa/konohitowa.github.io/_posts/2016-05-12-ubuntu-config-and-console-io.markdown

 	}
 ~~~

 The *OUTPUT* commands tell it about our target architecture and the *ENTRY* command tells it where our starting point for the code is going to be.
 The *SECTIONS* command tells it how we want our generated code organized.
-The first line tells the linker that we want our following commands to star at address 0x0008_0000.
+The first line tells the linker that we want our following commands to start at address 0x0008_0000.
 Then there's a command to tell it to align our address to the next 8-byte boundary (it already is).
 The *.text* section's most important part is to tell the linker to put the *start* code at the very beginning.
 Then the other *.text* object (the other code) can come after it.
 The rest of the file tells it where to put all the strings we defined and where global variables should be stored and so forth.

 Finally, let's look at the *build.sh* file.